TIMEEVENT DESCRIPTIONLOCATION

 792) Robots have replaced humans in most manual labor tasks (including driving,

-cleaning, food planting, harvesting, preparing and serving).
+cleaning, and food planting, harvesting, preparing and serving).

 200 YAN